twse/random-stuff/README.md

 ﻿# Information
 This repository contains my random stuff.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This might include former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
-This list only accepts everyone added using the form at the bottom of this page.
+This list only accepts everyone added using the form at the bottom of this page as mentioned in the [FAQ](https://www.mozilla.org/credits/faq).
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading fonts based on “System VIO” from OS/2.
-They might be useful for languages partially supported by System VIO, including Vietnamese, Kazakh, Yoruba, Azerbaijani and Esperanto or those not supported by System VIO, including Armenian and Cherokee.
+Can be used for languages partially supported by System VIO, including Vietnamese, Kazakh, Yoruba, Azerbaijani and Esperanto or those not supported by System VIO, including Armenian and Cherokee.
 Created with [FontEdit II by Iván Llanas](http://www.geocities.ws/ivan_llanas/software/fontedit2.html) and FONTEDIT by Michael J. Mefford for PC Magazine (see Contributors.md for authors of programs, copyright notices and licenses).
 * **SitePal Forum Drug Words.htm**: Toothpastes, drugs and medicine used to spam the old SitePal forum.
 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).
-* **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).

 ## Bulk adding names to Mozilla credits list via command line
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (csv stands for comma separated value).
-4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv contains the names of all contributors for the old Mozilla Czech speaking community)
+4. Add the contents to names.csv: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech)
 5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want).
 6. Push the master branch via git push.
 (Make sure that your GitHub account has write access for the **mozilla/community-data** repository.)
 7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or be removed live straight away with the last updated date being changed.